-- (a) If, at any time during a month, ARTC identifies that there is likely to be a shortfall in Capacity to meet all remaining unconditional Capacity entitlements held by all Access Holders in that month, after taking into account likely usage of Access Holders with an allocation period of a quarter, and the shortfall arises other than as a result of planned maintenance, ("Capacity Shortfall") then ARTC will: - (i) as soon as reasonably practicable, inform each Access Holder (if affected), coal terminal operators at the Port of Newcastle and the HVCCC of the expected duration of the Capacity Shortfall but to avoid doubt, ARTC's representation of the expected duration of the shortfall is not binding on ARTC; and - (ii) subject to ARTC meeting its obligations under section 5.5 and section 5.6, consult with the HVCCC in accordance with the principles in Schedule F with the objective of coordinating its response to the Capacity Shortfall with the other Hunter Valley Coal Chain Service Providers. - (b) For the purposes of this section 5, the Capacity entitlement held by an Access Holder will be considered an unconditional Capacity entitlement if all conditions precedent to the conferral of that Capacity entitlement on the access holder under the terms of the relevant access agreement, including the completion of designated projects, have been satisfied, or waived by ARTC.
+- (a) If, at any time during a month, ARTC identifies that there is likely to be a shortfall in Capacity to meet all remaining unconditional Capacity Entitlements and ARTC expects that such shortfall will be for a duration of seven (7) days or less, ARTC will allocate the Capacity available in accordance with the following principlesentitlements held by all Access Holders in that month, after taking into account likely usage of Access Holders with an allocation period of a quarter, and the shortfall arises other than as a result of planned maintenance, ("Capacity Shortfall") then ARTC will: - (i) Capacity will be allocated first to passenger services in accordance with ARTC's obligations under section 88L of the Transport Administration Act 1988 (NSW), where the Network has sufficient capacity to meet those Access Holders' Capacity Entitlements;as soon as reasonably practicable, inform each Access Holder (if affected), coal terminal operators at the Port of Newcastle and the HVCCC of the expected duration of the Capacity Shortfall but to avoid doubt, ARTC's representation of the expected duration of the shortfall is not binding on ARTC; and - (ii) Capacity remaining after the allocation of Capacity under subsection (i) will be allocated to Access Holders at ARTC's discretion taking into account ARTC's contractual obligations under Access Agreements and any impact on the efficient utilisation of Capacity andsubject to ARTC meeting its obligations under section 5.5 and section 5.6, consult with the HVCCC in accordance with the principles in Schedule F with the objective of coordinating its response to the Capacity Shortfall with the other Hunter Valley Coal Chain Capacity.Service Providers. - (b) For the purposes of this section 5, the Capacity entitlement held by an Access Holder will be considered an unconditional Capacity entitlement if all conditions precedent to the conferral of that Capacity entitlement on the access holder under the terms of the relevant access agreement, including the completion of designated projects, have been satisfied, or waived by ARTC.